Proven-Paradox/shaper-system/Handbook.md

 * **Terrain** - Abilities that change the battlefield, generally to limit what enemies are able to do.
 Note that Terrain abilities are not normally able to be dispelled after casting and may hinder allies as much as they hinder enemies.
 * **Ward** - Abilities that shield allies from specific elements.
 Wards will be explained in greater detail below.
 * **Skilled** - Abilities which focus on movement or striking multiple times.
 This can be self-taught street fighting or the result of years of training in a monastery, and anything in between.
-* **Stance** - A special class of Blessing.
-You may only have one Stance active at a time.

 ## Ability Keywords
 Some specific terms come with Abilities.
 These can be effects that Abilities confer on you, or things that change how you use the Abilities themselves.
 Here are their definitions:
 * **Careful** - An Ability that normally only uses the listed Major or Minor Action, but that is improved if you also use your second Action on it, representing taking the time to do it right.